 - Provide education to the public about the French & Indian War.
-This is accomplished through school visits and outreach programs focused on grades 4, 7 and 11, to stimulate student interest in the area’s historical significance and continuing education such as the Summer History Lecture Series held in August each year.
+This is accomplished through school visits and outreach programs focused on grades 4, 7 and 11, to stimulate student interest in the area’s historical significance.

 - Establish and expand research and storage facilities to collect, study and protect the artifacts of the era.
 A new home for the Society is being renovated to include a library to be used by scholars and the public to study this historic period, artifact storage and conservation and genealogical research areas..

 - Work with other area historical groups.
 The Society encourages research on land and underwater sites significant to the French & Indian War conducted by professional archaeologists.

-- Initially concentrate efforts on the geographic area between Fort Edward and Fort Ticonderoga including the important waterways and route used during the War.
+- Concentrate efforts on the geographic area between Fort Edward and Fort Ticonderoga including the important waterways and route used during the War.